wp-plugins/generalstats/readme.txt

 = Why is the 'Drag and Drop Layout' not working? =

 This section is based on internal WordPress Javascript-libraries, which means that it is only working with WordPress 2.1 or higher.
 In addition you have to have Javascript enabled in your browser (this is a default setting in a common browser like Firefox).
 The plugin is still fully functional without these constraints, but you need to customize your stats manually as in older versions of GeneralStats.

+= How can I adopt the color scheme in the GeneralStats Settings Tab for WordPress 2.5 and higher? =

+If you select one of the two default color schemes (`Blue = classic` or `Gray = fresh`) in your Profile Page, GeneralStats automatically adopts its colors to this scheme.

+In case you use a custom color scheme, this cannot be done automatically, because WordPress still doesn't provide any proper functions to find out, which colors of your scheme are used for background, font, etc. - Nevertheless, you can set up your preferred colors manually: Just add the [global](http://php.net/manual/en/language.variables.scope.php) variable `$generalstats_available_admin_colors` in either generalstats.php or in your custom-colors-plugin.

+Array-Structure:

+* 1 -> border-color of drag and drop lists
+* 2 -> background-color of drag and drop menu items and edit-label
+* 4 -> text-color of drag and drop menu items and edit-label

+Example: `$generalstats_available_admin_colors = array("custom_scheme" => array("#14568A", "#14568A", "", "#C3DEF1"));`

 == Screenshots ==